jitsejan/jitsejan.com/content/2019-06-30_setting-up-spark-with-minio-as-object-storage.md

 # Disable timeout logic and wait until process is stopped
 TimeoutStopSec=0

-# SIGTERM signal is used to stop Minio
+# SIGTERM signal is used to stop minIO
 KillSignal=SIGTERM

 SendSIGKILL=no